SAP/openui5-docs/docs/Performance_Measurement_Using_sapuiperformanceMeasurement_Module_78880c0.md

 </table>

+To activate measurement for certain categories only, you have the following options:

 -   Provide a URL Parameter with categories `sap-ui-measure=category1,category2`

 -   Add the category as parameter to the call of the `Measurement.setActive` as in the following example: